RLabs-Inc/claude-mcp/README.md

 source ~/.claude-code/plugins/claude-mcp/activate.sh

 # Use documentation tools
-claude docs langchain               # Fetch and use LangChain documentation claude versions fastapi             # List available FastAPI versions
+claude fetch-docs langchain               # Fetch and use LangChain documentation claude list-versions fastapi              # List available FastAPI versions

 # List all available tools
 claude tools list                         # See all available tools claude tools info docs-fetcher            # Get information about a specific tool

 # Use any tool directly
 claude tool:docs-fetcher frameworks       # List supported frameworks
 ```

-When you use `claude docs` to fetch documentation for a framework, Claude Code will automatically have access to this documentation when writing code.
+When you use `claude fetch-docs` to fetch documentation for a framework, Claude Code will automatically have access to this documentation when writing code.
 As you add more tools to the MCP server, they will automatically be available through the Claude Code CLI.

 ### HTTP API Integration